Uncovering Treatment Effect Heterogeneity in Pragmatic Gerontology Trials: Methods

 In practice, \(m_Q\) and \(m_W\) are learned by regressing the current draws of the latent membership variables on covariates using Gaussian mixed-effects BART, and \(m_{11,0}\), \(m_{11,1}\), \(m_{10,1}\) are fit on the corresponding arm–stratum subsets; because \(G_{ij}\) is latent, these subsets and the associated means are updated within the MCMC.

-Mixed-effects BART has several implementations, including \texttt{stan4bart} \cite{dorie2022stan}, \texttt{mixedbart} \cite{spanbauer2021nonparametric}, and \texttt{hebart} \cite{wundervald2022hierarchical}.
-In simulations aligned with our design, \texttt{mixedbart} provided a favorable balance of accuracy and computational efficiency, and we therefore use it to estimate \(m_Q\), \(m_W\), and \(m_{g,z}\).
-The mixedbart model is a general framework for incorporating hierarchical random effects into BART, originally developed for longitudinal clinical trials.
-Their approach supports both random intercepts and slopes, though in CRTs we adopt the special case of a cluster-level intercept.
+Mixed-effects BART has several implementations, including \texttt{stan4bart} \cite{dorie2022stan}, \texttt{mxbart} \cite{spanbauer2021nonparametric}, and \texttt{hebart} \cite{wundervald2022hierarchical}.
+In simulations aligned with our design, \texttt{mxbart} provided a favorable balance of accuracy and computational efficiency, and we therefore use it to estimate \(m_Q\), \(m_W\), and \(m_{g,z}\).
+The mxbart model is a general framework for incorporating hierarchical random effects into BART, originally developed for longitudinal clinical trials.
+This approach supports both random intercepts and slopes, though in CRTs we adopt the special case of a cluster-level intercept.